Language-Mapping/language-map/README.md

 The API is only used for metadata like title and descriptions.
 You can still embed videos without an API key, and Internet Archive's API does not require a key at all.

+### Sentry

+TODO: decide how/whether to explain Netlify, Sentry situation.
+If including Sentry, need to follow the React steps from their docs.
+If following same setup as ours, set the Sentry environment via `REACT_APP_SENTRY_ENVIRONMENT` env var.

 ## Usage